CeeDee Lamb

 Cedarian DeLeon "CeeDee" Lamb (born April 8, 1999) is an American professional football wide receiver for the Dallas Cowboys of the National Football League (NFL).
 He played college football for the Oklahoma Sooners where he was a consensus All-American in 2019, and was selected by the Cowboys in the first round of the 2020 NFL draft.

+Lamb has been named to the Pro Bowl in five of his first six seasons and the All-Pro team three times.
+He led the league in receptions in 2023.

 Early life

 Lamb was born in Opelousas, Louisiana, and lived in New Orleans until he and his family evacuated to Houston, Texas, following Hurricane Katrina's effects on the city in 2005.
+He began playing football in the 4th grade, and when a coach asked him his name and couldn't pronounce it during drills, he began calling him by the nickname "CeeDee" and it stuck.
 Lamb attended John and Randolph Foster High School in Richmond, Texas, where he played high school football.
 As a junior, he caught 57 receptions for 1,082 yards and 11 touchdowns.

 As a senior, Lamb had 98 receptions for 2,032 yards (fourth in state history), 33 receiving touchdowns (tied for second in state history) and three punt returns for touchdowns.
 Lamb, with quarterback Alex Ramart, led the team to a 14–1 overall record, with the only loss coming to Temple High School in the 5A-D1 state semifinals.
 Lamb received All-State, Houston Touchdown Club's Offensive Player of the Year and the Houston Chronicles All-Greater Houston Football Offensive Player of the Year honors.

 Lamb was rated a four-star recruit by 247Sports.com, Rivals.com and ESPN, and had offers from the University of Alabama and University of Texas.
 He committed to the University of Oklahoma on July 25, 2016.